 In most cases, good communication is the foundation and key to success in most areas of life.

-The key phrase is - coordination of expectations.
-Before Christmas dinner arrives, you must be on the same page.
+Prior to Christmas dinner, you guys must be on the same page.

 Talk to each other and you'll be on the same page

 5. Plan B.

 There is a famous quote attributed to the great tennis player Serena Williams:

 If Plan A isn't working, I have Plan B, Plan C, and even Plan D.